Verdify

 Risk register What can go wrong, who owns it, and what evidence would trigger review.
 Turns vague AI risk into accountable operating issues.

 System-of-record map Which systems remain authoritative for facts, approvals, and final writes.
-Prevents model output from becoming an unmanaged record.
+Prevents AI output from becoming an unmanaged record.

 Trust posture review Which security, legal, data, access, provider, and claim-limit questions must be answered.
 Gives buyers a clear review path before sensitive data, new providers, or expanded authority are introduced.